|Values are valid only on day of printing.|

-Human ehrlichiosis is a tick-borne disease caused by rickettsial-like agents.
-Two forms, human monocytic ehrlichiosis (HME) and human granulocytic ehrlichiosis (HGE), have been described.
-HME is often referred to as "spotless" or rashless rocky mountain spotted fever, and has been reported in various regions of the United States.
-The causative agent of HME has been identified as Ehrlichia chaffeensis.
-Infected individuals produce specific antibodies to E. chaffeensis which can be detected by an immunofluorescent antibody (IFA) test.
+Ehrlichia chaffeensis has been identified as the causative agent of Human Monocytic Ehrlichiosis (HME).
+Infected individuals produce specific antibodies to E. chaffeensis that can be detected by an immunofluorescent antibody (IFA) test.
 Single IgG IFA titers of 1:64 or greater indicate exposure to E. chaffeensis.
-Specimens demonstrating a four-fold rise in IgG titers between acute and convalescent samples and/or the presence of IgM antibody against E. chaffeensis suggest recent or current infection.
+A four-fold rise in IgG titers between acute and convalescent samples and/or the presence of IgM antibody against E. chaffeensis suggest recent or current infection.